 With some routers, all wired and wireless traffic, including VoIP, Video Streaming, Online Gaming, and Web browsing are mixed together into a single data stream.
-By handling data this way, applications like video streaming could pause or delay.
-With the D-Link Intelligent QoS Technology, wired and wireless traffic are analyzed and separated into multiple data streams.
+By handling data this way, applications like video streaming could experience lags or delays.
+With D-Link Intelligent QoS Technology, wired and wireless traffic are analyzed and separated into multiple data streams.
+You can also assign priorities to different data streams to ensure that the traffic most important to you recieves optimum bandwidth.

-The DIR-845L supports the latest wireless security features to help prevent unauthorized access, be it from over a wireless network or the Internet.
-Support for WPA $^{\text{m}}$ and WPA2 $^{\text{m}}$ standards ensure that you will be able to use the best possible encryption regardless of your client devices.
-In addition, this router utilizes Dual Active Firewalls (SPI and NAT) to prevent potential attacks from across the Internet for the ideal centerpiece for your wireless network in the home or office.
+The DIR-810L supports the latest wireless security features to help prevent unauthorized access, be it from inside your wireless network or from the Internet.
+Support for the WPA and WPA2 standards gives you a range of security and encryption choices, based on the capabilities of your wireless clients.
+In addition, this router utilizes Dual Active Firewalls (SPI and NAT) to prevent potential attacks from across the Internet.